Every February 14th, millions of flowers, gifts, candies, and cards exchange hands around the world, all in the name of love.

-From Pagan to Roman to Medieval Chivalry
+From Pagan to Roman

 Its roots can be traced back to the pagan celebration of Lupercalia, which took place mid-February and was a fertility festival in honour of Faunus, the Roman god of agriculture.

-Valentine, who lived in 3rd century Rome, performed marriages between Roman soldiers and their loved ones against strict laws that were put in place by Emperor Claudius II.
-He believed that Roman soldiers should be devoted to Rome first and their loved ones second.
+Valentine, who lived in 3rd century Rome, performed marriages between Roman soldiers and their loved ones against strict laws that were put in place by Emperor Claudius II, who believed that Roman soldiers should be devoted to Rome first and their loved ones second.

 Valentine’s Day as we know it was finally shaped a few centuries later, with the rise of romantic love and the poet Geoffrey Chaucer, who first linked the Roman saint to romantic love.

 In fact, Valentine’s is one of the top 3 holidays when it comes to sending cards, with hundreds of millions of Valentine’s Day cards sent each year.

-So why do we still celebrate it?
+Why do we still celebrate it?